Osteonecrosis of the jaw (ONJ) and drug treatments for osteoporosis

 injection or drip for osteoporosis or have had

 osteoporosis drugs for many years?

 No, if you don’t have other risks (including having poor oral hygiene, cancer, chemotherapy or glucocorticoid (“steroid”) tablets), your risk is considered to be low and experts recommend you do not require referral to a dental hospital for invasive dental procedures.
-The route via which you are receiving your osteoporosis treatment or the length of time you have been taking it should not affect where you recieve your dental treatment.
+The route via which you are receiving your osteoporosis treatment or the length of time you have been taking it should not affect where you receive your dental treatment.

 My dentist is refusing to treat me because I am

-taking an osteoporosis treatment.
+taking an osteoporosis treatment

 I understand that the risk of ONJ is very low but it

-still really worries me – what can I do?
+still really worries me.
+What can I do?

 Talk to your doctor and explain your concerns.
 Ask about the likely potential benefits of treatment for you and also the risk of adverse effects including ONJ.
 Unfortunately, no drug treatment is free from side effects but, if you are still worried, explain this to your doctor as there may be other drug treatments which you can take.